TT139

 The Tomb of the Nobles (Theban tomb) TT139 is located at Sheikh Abd el-Qurna, in the Theban Necropolis, on the west bank of the Nile, opposite Luxor in Egypt.
 The Tombs of the Nobles was intended for the burials of nobles and officials connected to the ruling houses, especially of the powerful New Kingdom of Egypt from the 18th dynasty to the 20th dynasty.
 However, the area had already been used as a burial necropolis since the Old Kingdom of Egypt and, subsequently, up to the Saite period (with the 26th dynasty) and Ptolemaic period.

 It is the tomb of Pairy or Pairi (Pȝ-jrj), a wab-priest of Amun, overseer of the peasants, dating from the reign of king Amenhotep III (18th Dynasty of Egypt).
 Pairy also held the title of "High Priest of Ptah at Karnak under Amenhotep III.
 One of the tomb's chapel walls shows Pairy making offerings to his parents; Pairy's father is identified as a certain Shuroy who was a serving priest and servant of the gods Ptah and Hathor at Thebes.

 Placement of Tomb TT139

 Megan O'Neil observes that "while the tombs of the northern part of the hill [at Sheikh Abd el-Qurna] predominately belong to the nobility of the early eighteenth dynasty [of Egypt], the southern enclosure was a popular location for tombs of the latter half of the dynasty.
-[Tomb] TT139 is fairly isolated, with the closest neighboring tombs belonging to the late eighteenth-dynasty governor and vizier under Amenhotep IV [or Akhenaten], Ramose (TT55), the nineteenth-dynasty “Wab-Priest in Front of Amun,” Bekenamun (TT135) and the “First King’s Son,” Amenhotep (TT345) of the mid-eighteenth dynasty."
+[Tomb] TT139 is fairly isolated, with the closest neighboring tombs belonging to the late eighteenth-dynasty governor and vizier under Amenhotep IV [or Akhenaten], Ramose (TT55), the nineteenth-dynasty "Wab-Priest in Front of Amun", Bekenamun (TT135) and the "First Kings Son", Amenhotep (TT345) of the mid-eighteenth dynasty."
 As the High Priest of Ptah at Karnak, Pairy was permitted to enter Ptah’s holy sanctuary daily, look upon the god’s effigy, and perform the sacred cult ritual.